mholt/PapaParse/README.md

 Use it just like Papa Parse.
 However:

-- Files are not supported; strings only
+- Files are not supported; strings only (you can use Node's file facilities to load file contents yourself)
 - Some config options are unavailable:
 	- worker
-	- download
+	- download (you can use Node's network facilities to download files yourself)
 	- encoding
 	- chunk